Web Content Display Web Content Display

 CALL FOR PAPERS

 Authors are invited to submit papers; preferably in MS Word or PDF format.
 The length should not exceed 12 pages typeset in a 12-point font.
 A detailed extended abstract will be considered if it gives a clear reflection of the key points of the coming paper.
 All submissions will be handled electronically.
-Authors should attach their paper or abstract to the completed submission form.
+Authors should submit their paper along with their abstract in the completed submission form, or note the paper will be submitted before the end of the Conference for publishing on the ECC Conference website.

-Presenters are invited to submit presentation proposals.
-A detailed extended abstract will be considered if it clearly reflects the contents and key points of the coming presentation.
+Presenters are invited to submit presentation proposal abstracts.
+A detailed abstract between 250-500 words will be considered if it clearly reflects the contents and key points of the coming presentation.
 All presentation submissions will be handled electronically.
-Authors should attach their presentation or abstract to the completed submission form.
+Authors should submit their abstract in the completed submission form.

 Panel or Workshop Submission

 Panels and workshops are solicited that examine issues of interest.
-Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the audience.
+Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the conference participants through a discussion forum.
 A typical panel will consist of three or four participants, including the moderator.
 If the proposal is accepted, all presenters listed in the panel description will be required to register for the conference and to participate in the session.
-Workshop proposals should provide hands-on instruction and experience for 20 – 30 audience members in an area of interest to large systems computing.
+Workshop proposals should provide hands-on instruction and experience for approximately 20 audience members in an area of interest to large systems computing.
 All submissions will be handled electronically.
-Authors should attach a detailed proposal to the completed submission form.
+Authors should attach a detailed proposal between 250-500 words in the completed submission form.

 Process of Selection

 The program committee will evaluate papers, presentations, and panels based on quality and relevance.
 All submissions are held in confidence prior to presentation at the conference.
-Accepted papers will be assigned a 30 minute session during the conference.
+Accepted papers, presentations and panels will be assigned a 30 minute session during the conference.

 Submissions received after the deadline will not be considered unless an extension has been granted by the program chairs.
 Where employer, client, or government authorization is needed, the author(s) will obtain such authorization prior to submitting the final manuscript.